-Passatelli are one of the more classic soups of Romagna cooking during the holidays (Recipe).
+Passatelli are one of the most classic soups of Romagna prepared during the holidays (Recipe).

-This dish is mentioned in the recipes book Artusi, and seems to descend from "tardura", a soup of eggs, cheese and bread crumbs remembered by Michele Placucci, traditionally served women having recently given birth.
-They are usually eaten with meat or fish broth.
+This dish is mentioned in the recipes book Artusi, and seems to descend from "tardura", a soup of eggs, cheese and bread crumbs remembered by Michele Placucci, traditionally served to women having recently given birth.
+They are usually eaten in meat or fish broth.

-Arise from a mixture of eggs, cheese, bread crumbs, nutmeg, and then crushed with a particular tool, "the iron for passatelli" difficult to find outside of Romagna.
-Alternatively you can use with good results, a potato masher with large holes.
+They come from a mixture of eggs, cheese, bread crumbs, nutmeg, and then crushed with a particular tool, "the iron for passatelli" difficult to find outside of Romagna.
+Alternatively you can use a potato masher with large holes with great results.

 Edited by the editorial team